dwillis/mccandlish/README.md

 # McCandlish

 A thin Ruby wrapper for NYT Article Search API Version 2.
+The name comes from McCandlish Phillips, ["a tenacious reporter and a lyrical stylist"](http://www.nytimes.com/2013/04/10/business/media/mccandlish-phillips-times-reporter-dies-at-85.html?pagewanted=all) for The New York Times from 1952 to 1973.

 ## Installation